Complete Guide To The ISO 27001 Standard

 Information security management systems (ISMS) are a fundamental part of the ISO 27001 because you'll use the standard to establish and maintain this system.
 A good ISMS involves a systemic response to new risks, allowing it to grow and change alongside your business.

-One essential piece of the ISMS is that you’re only being taught a method.
+One essential piece of the ISMS is that it's a flexible method.
 ISO 27001 certification will give you the starting point that can keep your company safe.
 However, you can add to that as you wish.
-Some practitioners will layer a Six Sigmas DMAIC approach as well, in order to meet other requirements they may have.
+Some practitioners will layer a Six Sigmas DMAIC approach, as well, to meet other requirements they may have.

 Obtaining ISO 27001 empowers you to create and implement the best ISMS for your company.
 Adapt, adopt and grow at the scale that's perfect for you.